hydavinci/auto-header/README.md

 ### Switching Between Header and Source Files

-You can quickly switch between a header (.h) file and its corresponding source file (.c, .cpp, .cc) using:
+You can quickly switch between a header (.h, .hpp, .hxx) file and its corresponding source file (.c, .cpp, .cc, .cxx) using:

 1. Press the `F4` key when editing either a header or source file
 2. Right-click and select "Switch Between Header and Source"